I'd like to find out how long the system has been running under UNIX or Linux operating system. How do I find out system uptime?

-Both Linux and UNIX like systems comes with various command to find out server uptime command.
-Under Linux file /proc/uptime has uptime information and file /var/run/utmp has information about who is currently logged on.
-However, information from /proc or utmp file is not directly readable by humans so you need to use the following commands.
+Both Linux and Unix-like systems come with various command to find out server uptime command.
+Under Linux file /proc/uptime has uptime information and file/var/run/utmp has information about who is currently logged on.
+However, info from /proc/uptime or utmp file is not directly readable by humans; therefore, you need to use the following commands.
+This page shows command that tell how long the Linux and Unix-based system has been running.

-Open a command-line terminal (select Applications > Accessories > Terminal), and then type the following commands:
+Open a command-line terminal (select Applications > Accessories > Terminal), and then type the following command:

 $ uptime